leonhpb/learning-spring/README.md

     )
   )
 * @Repository - for a repository class which is our interface to database
-* @Configuration - for configuration files, pre-loaded db values in example
+* @Configuration - class that defines beans. in the example there is a bean which pre-loads db values
 * @Bean - For beans.
-Beans are objects managed from Spring itself
+Beans are objects instantiated and managed from Spring itself
 * @Transient - For attributes that are not to be stored on DB
 * @Autowired - Connects automatically method parameters/class attributes to objects managed by Spring (annotated by @Component/@Service/@Controller/@Repository/@Bean)